-We are also concerned that due process may not be followed forthcoming hearings of the trial of the officers and that the rights of Mr. Elçi and his family may not be respected during the proceedings.
+- 6. We are also concerned that due process may not be followed forthcoming hearings of the trial of the officers and that the rights of Mr. Elçi and his family may not be respected during the proceedings.
 These concerns are based on several serious violations of due process that took place during the first hearing.
-The first hearing took place on 21 October 2020 at 10 am, before the Diyarbakir 10th Heavy Penal Court.

-The lawyers representing the Elçi family argued in their submission to the court that (inter alia):

-- Following the interview on CNN Turk, Tahir Elçi received several serious death threats.
-The State was under the obligation to protect him, but it failed to do so. - The case file reveals that the two suspects who were affiliated with the PKK had been closely followed by the police in Diyarbakır on the day of the incident and their movements had been known to the police before the incident.
+The first hearing took place on 21 October 2020 at 10 am, before the Diyarbakır 10th Heavy Penal Court. - 7.
+The lawyers representing the Elçi family argued in their submission to the court that (inter alia): - Following the interview on CNN Turk, Tahir Elçi received several serious death threats.
+The State was under the obligation to protect him, but it failed to do so.

-7 https://forensic-architecture.org/investigation/the-killing-of-tahir-elci
+5 https://forensic-architecture.org/investigation/the-killing-of-tahir-elci

-- Neither Tahir Elçi nor other lawyers from the Diyarbakır Bar Association at the scene had been warned about a potential operation in the same area against suspects who were likely armed. - The security forces planned and carried out the operation against the two suspects without proper regard for the safety of the public who were present nor did they take necessary measures to mitigate potential harm to civilians. - The police officers at the scene did not use their firearms carefully and diligently.
+- The case file reveals that the two suspects who were affiliated with the PKK had been closely followed by the police in Diyarbakır on the day of the incident and their movements had been known to the police before the incident. - Neither Tahir Elçi nor other lawyers from the Diyarbakır Bar Association at the scene had been warned about a potential operation in the same area against suspects who were likely armed. - The security forces planned and carried out the operation against the two suspects without proper regard for the safety of the public who were present nor did they take necessary measures to mitigate potential harm to civilians. - The police officers at the scene did not use their firearms carefully and diligently.
 They did not take necessary measures to protect the lives of the civilians around them and they did not warn people to hide for their own safety.
-If the planning of the operation to catch the two suspects had been done properly, Tahir Elçi still would be alive. - The onsite investigation was not carried out promptly as required by the Minnesota Protocol,8 but only 110 days after the death of Tahir Elçi (between 17 and 18 March 2016).
+If the planning of the operation to catch the two suspects had been done properly, Tahir Elçi still would be alive. - The onsite investigation was not carried out promptly as required by the Minnesota Protocol, 6 but only 110 days after the death of Tahir Elçi (between 17 and 18 March 2016).
 According to the prosecution, the reason for this delay was the ongoing armed clashes in the area.
 The crucial evidence from the scene, including the bullet that killed Tahir Elçi, disappeared during this time.
 This represents a significant failure of Turkish authorities to preserve evidence and to carry out an effective, transparent, and prompt investigation into the death of Tahir Elçi as required by Turkey's international legal obligations. - Other serious defects in the investigation included that the police officers who were at the scene and fired their guns were not questioned as suspects by the prosecutor until early 2020, more than four years after the killing.
 In addition, several apparent inconsistencies in the statements of those investigated were not adequately followed up by the prosecution.
 The prosecutor also refused to hear several witnesses put forward by the lawyers of Tahir Elçi's family and did not summon the police officers who were responsible for the planning and execution of the operation and monitoring of the press conference. - The video recordings from the security cameras around the scene and the MOBESSE (police security cameras in the area) were tampered with or not obtained.
-Several crucial recordings were either missing or the relevant parts covering the time of the killing have been deleted. - The expert reports the prosecutor obtained, e.g., from the forensic medicine institute, claimed that the time of the death of Mr. Elçi could not be determined and the suspects could not be identified.
-However, the expert reports obtained by the Elçi family's lawyers, e.g., the report of the Forensic Architecture and a forensic medicine expert, reached a contrary conclusion on both matters. - The 5-year delay in the proceeding and the arbitrary rejection of the requests of the lawyers representing the Elçi family indicate the authorities' failure to carry out a genuine investigation in conformity with the ECtHR's case-law on the procedural obligations of the state with respect to the right to life.
+Several crucial recordings were either missing or the relevant parts covering the time of the killing have been deleted. - The expert reports the prosecutor obtained, e.g., from the national forensic medicine institute, claimed that the time of the death of Mr. Elçi could not be determined and the suspects could not be identified.
+However, the expert reports